THIS IS KYO LEE

 JUDGE KYO'S MUSIC TASTE

 Consider this playlist proof that there are infinite ways to give & recieve the same story.
 Consider it an attempt to translate what could not be held with language alone.
-Consider it something fun I did instead of studying calculus.Consider how the curation and order of the songs is a poem of its own, a story with its own heart synching to the collection's separate heartbeat.
-(I still listen to it on shuffle.)
+Consider it something Kyo did instead of studying calculus.Consider how the curation and order of the songs is a poem of its own, a story with its own heart synching to the collection's separate heartbeat.
+(Kyo still listens to it on shuffle.)